v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/write-okrs-overview.md

 In this formula, the verb is your action, what you're going to do is your aspiration, and the phrase "so that" or "in order to" is your meaning.

 > [!NOTE]
-> Example: Deliver a “must-have” product in order to delight customers and grow our user base
+> Example: Deliver an essential product in order to delight customers and grow our user base

 ### Formula for writing Key Results